-Camp Store/Camper Accounts
+Camper Accounts

-You are now able to add money to your campers account via your camp brain account!
+You are now able to add money to your campers account via camp brain!
 Or if you want to use cash you can still add it during the check in process!

-At the end of your camper's session, you will have the option of picking up the remaining balance on your camper's account.
+At the end of your camper's session you will have the option of picking up the remaining balance on your campers account.
 As we have done for several years, any money not picked up is placed in a campership fund to make sure that no one is denied a camp experience because of finances.
-During Check out, if you would like to refund your camper store account, please stop by the camp store to inform our staff.
-If you paid cash we will refund you directly, if paid by card then later the following week you should receive a refund back with the credit card you paid with.